 This image shows a middle school coding class.
 The text reads "Computer Science Education Week."

 In recent years, the expansion of computer science programs and the importance of teaching middle school coding (and elementary school coding too!) have been all over the news.
-You may be wondering why coding is so important for kids or what benefits are associated with learning to code.
+You may wonder why coding is so important for kids or what benefits are associated with learning to code.

 The importance of middle school coding